Operation Product: Offensive

 On 21 July, the Dutch, whose forces were armed with US produced lend-lease equipment and trained in modern warcraft, deployed three divisions in Java and three brigades in less-densely populated Sumatra.
 Operation Product in East Java consisted of three landing operations: Product North in Pasir Poetih, Situbondo, Product South in Meneng Bay, north of Banyuwangi, and Product East in Porong, Sidoarjo.
-Landings were supported destroyers, corvettes, minesweepers, patrol vessels, landing ships and vessels such as LSTs, LCIs, LCTs and LCVPs, tugboats and pontoons from Surabaya.
+Landings were supported by destroyers, corvettes, minesweepers, patrol vessels, landing ships and vessels such as LSTs, LCIs, LCTs and LCVPs, tugboats and pontoons from Surabaya.
 The operation resulted in the occupation of large, economically productive parts of Java and Sumatra.
 Republican army (Tentara Nasional Indonesia or TNI) tried to slow the Dutch advance by blowing up bridges, setting up roadblocks, laying ambushes and detonating roadside bombs.
 The aim of this was to be able to bring their troops to safety and, if possible, to apply the scorched earth tactic.
 A direct confrontation with the Dutch troops, who had much greater firepower, was avoided as much as possible.

 Nevertheless, the TNI and its allies continued to conduct guerrilla operations from the rural areas in Dutch-controlled territory.
 The Dutch retaliated with air strikes and a blockade of Republican-held areas.
 However, the Dutch were held back from full conquest of the Republic because of pressure from the UN Security Council, and by the United States, who were calling for a ceasefire.
 By 2 August 1947, the Dutch government ordered overall Dutch military commander to stop advancing, and a halt to the offensive was just before midnight on 4 August.
-Between the order and the half of the offensive, the Dutch landed on and captured half of Madura Island.
+Between the order and the halt of the offensive, the Dutch landed on and captured half of Madura Island.